-Sec.
-6-504.
+Section 6-505.
 Permit Application Requirements.

-- (a) An application for a permit under this Article must contain or be submitted with the following: - (i) The applicant's name, address, telephone number, and e-mail address, including emergency contact information for the Applicant;

-- (ii) The names, addresses, telephone numbers, and e-mail addresses of all consultants, if any, acting on behalf of the Applicant with respect to the filing of the Application; - (iii) A description of the proposed work and the purposes and intent of the proposed facility sufficient to demonstrate compliance with the provisions of this Article; - (iv) If applicable, a copy of the authorization for use of the property from the Pole, Tower, or Support Structure owner on or in which the Communications Facility will be placed or attached; - (v) Detailed construction drawings regarding the proposed facility; - (vi) A structural report performed by a duly licensed engineer evidencing that the Pole, Tower or Support Structure can adequately support the Collocation (or that the Pole, Tower, or Support Structure will be modified to meet structural requirements) in accordance with applicable codes; - (vii) A certification by a radiofrequency engineer that the Communications Facility will comply with the radiofrequency radiation emission standards adopted by the Federal Communications Commission; and - (viii) The applicable application fee, bond, Right-of-Way Access Agreement, and right-of-way access fee, as may be adopted and amended by resolution of the Village Council.
+- (a) An application for a permit under this Article must contain or be submitted with the following: - (i) The applicant's name, address, telephone number, and e-mail address, including emergency contact information for the Applicant; - (ii) The names, addresses, telephone numbers, and e-mail addresses of all consultants, if any, acting on behalf of the Applicant with respect to the filing of the Application; - (iii) A description of the proposed work and the purposes and intent of the proposed facility sufficient to demonstrate compliance with the provisions of this Article; - (iv) If applicable, a copy of the authorization for use of the property from the Pole, Tower, or Support Structure owner on or in which the Communications Facility will be placed or attached; - (v) Detailed construction drawings regarding the proposed facility; - (vi) A representation as to whether the applicant contends that the application is an eligible facilities request within the meaning of 47 CFR Section 1.6100 (b)(3), as amended or replaced, and, if so, drawings and an engineers certification establishing the accuracy of that contention. - (vii) A structural report performed by a duly licensed engineer evidencing that the Pole, Tower or Support Structure can adequately support the Collocation (or that the Pole, Tower, or Support Structure will be modified to meet structural requirements) in accordance with applicable codes; - (viii) A detailed deployment plan describing all communications facilities, poles, towers or support structures planned to be used or installed by the applicant for twenty-four (24) months following the permit application anywhere in the Village, and a description of any completed deployments within the Village. - (ix) A certification by a radiofrequency engineer that the Communications Facility will comply with the radiofrequency radiation emission standards adopted by the Federal Communications Commission; and - (x) The applicable application fee, bond, Right-of-Way Access Agreement, and right-of-way access fee, as may be adopted and amended by resolution of the Village Council.

 (b) The Village may require the posting of a bond to guarantee the prompt and proper restoration of the public right-of-way.
-The bond may be in such amount as the Village Manager deems necessary, in the Manager's discretion.
+The bond may be in such amount as the Permit Services Coordinator's discretion to allow the prompt and proper restoration of the public right-of-way.